LimesKey/limeskey.com/README.md

 # limeskey.com
 Profile Page For LimesKey

 New website remake in Svelte.
-This is a project to help be learn Svelte better
+This is a project to help me learn Svelte better